ashchaubey/ashchaubey.github.io/_posts/2021-05-18-thm-vullnet-roasted.md

 ## Overview

 This windows box starts with us finding that we have anonymous read access to the <code class="language-plaintext highlighter-rouge">IPC$</code> smb share thus leading to enumeration of domain users with help of impacket's <code class="language-plaintext highlighter-rouge">lookupsid.py</code>.
-We then pass the username list to kerberos and perform <code class="language-plaintext highlighter-rouge">AS-REP Roasting</code>, We get a <code class="language-plaintext highlighter-rouge"> KRB5ASREP </code> hash which we crack using <code class="language-plaintext highlighter-rouge">hashcat </code>.
+We then pass the username list to kerberos and perform <code class="language-plaintext highlighter-rouge">AS-REP Roasting</code>, We get a <code class="language-plaintext highlighter-rouge"> KRB5 ASREP</code> hash which we crack using <code class="language-plaintext highlighter-rouge">hashcat </code>.
+With the credentials we get we then perform a kerberoasting attack and get a <code class="language-plaintext highlighter-rouge">KRB5 TGS</code> hash which after cracking we are able to get on the box via <code class="language-plaintext highlighter-rouge">Evil-WinRM</code>.
+We find that we have read access to another share now and we find the a visual basic script which has hard coded credentials for a user which turns out to be a domain admin.
+We perform a <code class="language-plaintext highlighter-rouge">DC Sync</code> to get the administrator hash and login to the box via Evil-WinRM.

 --------------------- | ---------------------
 Machine Link          | [https://tryhackme.com/room/vulnnetroasted](https://tryhackme.com/room/vulnnetroasted)